mmkke/GMRI/PROTOTYPE.md

 ___
 ## Approach

 Our approach is to perform a regression analysis on Domestic Pollock prices at the Portland Fish Exchange, incorporating the prices and quantities of various imported and domestic groundfish catches as inputs to the model.
-We make use of data provided by the Portland Fish Exchange and the NOAA Fisheries Database from January, 2014 to March, 2024.
+We use data provided by the Portland Fish Exchange and the NOAA Fisheries Database from 2014 to 2024.

 ___
 ## Prep Data and Environment